tobiasHeinke/monostyle/docs/tools.md

 ### pairs

-Check pairs of parenthesis/brackets, quote marks for not being matched.
+Check pairs of parenthesis, brackets, and quote marks for not being matched.

 Options:

-- `max_line_span` (integer): the maximum lines an inline markup can span.
+- `max_line_span` (integer): the maximum number of lines an inline markup can span.

 ### whitespace